Surakarta Central Java, Indonesia Travel Guide

 Voltage: Indonesia uses 230 volts.
 Frequency: The frequency is 50Hz.
 Plug Type: You will encounter Type C (two round pins) and Type F (two round pins with two ground clips) outlets.
 A Universal Travel Adapter proves very helpful, allowing you to plug in your devices without issue.

 A versatile Travel camera, like a mirrorless or DSLR, with a general-purpose lens, is suitable for capturing Solo's beauty.
 Bring extra batteries and memory cards, like a SanDisk 128GB Extreme PRO SD Card.
-A Lightweight tripod can be helpful for low-light photography or capturing intricate details at temples.
+A Lightweight tripod can be useful for low-light photography or capturing intricate details at temples.

 Google Maps is highly useful for directions and public transport routes.
 Grab and Gojek are ride-hailing apps that also offer navigation within the app.